aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

     ....
 ```

-### Upload Machine Learning Model
+### Upload the Machine Learning Model
-If you have already trained your Machine Learning model, make sure to navigate to your storage account and upload the model (named MLModel.zip) in to the model container.
+If you have already trained your Machine Learning model, make sure to navigate to your storage account and upload the model (named MLModel.zip) in to the container named model.

 ### Publish the ML.NET Prediction Function